How to Apply: Master's Degrees

 Application Deadlines for MPA

-March 1: Deadline for consideration for both admission and Humphrey School merit-based aid
+- February 15: Deadline for consideration for admission and Humphrey School merit-based aid

 All Humphrey School applicants must complete a Graduate School Application.
 You also must submit the additional Humphrey School section in the Graduate School application.
 The application is $75 for domestic students and $95 for international students.

-The Humphrey School provides application fee grants for Pickering Fellows, PPIA Fellows, Truman Scholars, and Returning Peace Corps Volunteers applying for the Peace Corps/Coverdell Fellowship.
-Limited application fee grants are available to applicants who demonstrate financial need.
-If you qualify for a grant, or have any questions about eligibility, please complete and submit the online fee grant request.
+The Humphrey School provides application fee grants for Pickering Fellows, PPIA Fellows, Truman Scholars, Americorps, City Year, and Returning Peace Corps Volunteers applying for the Peace Corps/Coverdell Fellowship.

 McNair Scholars may qualify for a University of Minnesota McNair Application Fee Grant which pays for the cost of an application fee.
 Visit the McNair Scholar Resources site for more information.
 If you are a McNair Scholar who is unsuccessful in securing a University McNair Application Fee Grant, contact the Humphrey School Office of Admissions.